Ezgii/Stepper-motor-control-through-Web-browser-using-Jetson-Orin-Nano/system_bring_up.md

 > `vi Kconfig`

 Modify the Kconfig file as shown below.
-Save the changes and exit the file (press esc >> :wq).
+Save the changes and exit the file (press esc and type `:wq`).
+If you want to exit file without saving the changes, press esc and type `:q!`.

 ![figure2](https://github.com/Ezgii/Jetson-Orin-Nano/blob/main/Figures/Kconfig_edit.jpeg)